Automagic Things

 Is this something users always seem to be missing?
 Then, make it easy by fetching the data for them, or give them a good experience with the data they do have.

-Do your users know how the data should be formatted and what it is for?
+Do your users know how the data should be formatted and what it will be used for?

 Can you get the data from another input/source?
 Do you have a sensor that can be used?
 Is there a map or open-source data source you can grab to get the information without the user needing to intervene?
 Start there to make products that people will love.